[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

 Listed on the National Register of Historical Places, West Jefferson, NC has kept its place amongst the most quaint towns in North Carolina for more than a century now.

-It originally developed as a railroad town in 1909, and has kept chugging along.
+It originally developed as a railroad town in 1909, and the town has kept chugging along.

 Over the last few decades its main industry has shifted from lumber to an art scene steeped in Blue Ridge culture and a recently revitalized, pedestrian-friendly downtown.